+'''

-''' from django.core.urlresolvers import reverse_lazy from cmsplugin_cascade.utils import format_lazy
+from django.core.urlresolvers import reverse_lazy

+from django.utils.text import format_lazy

 CKEDITOR_SETTINGS = {

 ...

 'stylesSet': format_lazy(reverse_lazy('admin:cascade_texticon_wysiwig_config')),

 }

 '''

 3.6.2 Uploading the Font

 In order to start with an external font icon, choose one or more icons and/or whole font families from the Fontello website and download the generated webfont file to a local folder.